slintab/cognito-twilio-sms/README.md

 # Integrating AWS Cognito with Twilio SMS
 Sample implementation for sending MFA OTP messages from AWS Cognito with Twilio SMS.
+The solution uses the [CustomSMSSender](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-custom-sms-sender.html) feature.
+This options is currently only available via the API, and is not yet supported by the AWS console.

+In this scenario Cognito handles the code generation as well as the verification; and then it invokes a lambda which in turn calls Twilio SMS to send the code to the user.

+The solution is compatible the Cognito Hosted UI.

 ## Architecture
 ![Architecture Diagram](./architecture.png?raw=true)